jakobii/sqlutil/readme.md

 # sqlutil

 A group of SQL utilities.
-Statement generators and datatype conversion.
+- Statement generators
+- datatype serializers

 This library allows you to programmatically build sql statements. statements can be easily build by combining function calls that incrementally generates a statement.